Sunday Anxiety: Why It Happens and How to Calm Your Mind Before Monday

 5. Watch Your Caffeine & Screen Time

-Avoid caffeine after 2 p.m. and reduce screen exposure in the evening—especially work-related content.
+Avoid caffeine after 2 p.m. and limit work-related screens to prevent Sunday night scaries.

 Occasional Sunday anxiety is normal.
 But if you notice: